Ebenezer Bassett: Canal crisis

 The case that posed the greatest challenge to him, however, was political refugee General Pierre Théoma Boisrond-Canal.
 The general was among the band of young leaders who in 1869 successfully ousted the former President Sylvain Salnave from power.
 By the time of the subsequent regime of Michel Domingue in the mid-1870s, Canal had retired to his home outside the capital.
 The new Haitian President, however, suspicious of rivals, hunted down perceived threats, including Canal.

 Canal and two young relatives arrived at Bassett's home, seeking protection and refuge.
 The diplomat agreed to protect them under his diplomatic immunity.

 As a refugee, Canal had been essentially held captive by the government threat for more than five months.
 After Canal's departure, Bassett telegrammed the Department of State informing them that the crisis had finally passed: "Refugees amicably embarked and soldiers withdrawn from around my premises yesterday."

-Though he undoubtedly paid a price by having irritated the powers that ran the State Department, he nonetheless stood up to both the Secretary of State and the brutal Domingue dictatorship.
-By demanding humane treatment for an honorable Haitian citizen, Ebenezer Bassett served not only the best interests of the United States, but also of the people of Haiti.
+Although he faced professional repercussions for his disputes with State Department officials,he continued to urge the Secretary of State and the Domingue administration to ensure the humane treatment of a Haitian citizen.
+In doing so, Bassett served the interests of both the United States and the Haitian people.

 Upon the end of the Grant Administration in 1877, Bassett submitted his resignation as was customary with a change of hands in government.
 In spite of any lingering resentment that may have existed in Washington because of his defiant stance, it was impossible for the Department not to recognize Bassett's work.

 Acting Secretary of State F.W.
 Seward wrote to Bassett, thanking him for his years of service:

 I cannot allow this opportunity to pass without expressing to you the appreciation of the Department for the very satisfactory manner in which you have discharged your duties of the mission at Port-au-Prince during your term of office.
 This commendation of your services is the more especially merited because at various times your duties have been of such a delicate nature as to have required the exercise of much tact and discretion.